Unpacking K-P Flow:

 Tracking the GD Flow We would like to track certain quantities as they evolve under GD.
 The simplest quantity to track are the parameters, defining the so-called parameter GD flow.
 However, this quantity is ultimately a proxy for the actual dynamics of the hidden state, which also evolves as GD trains the model.
 We would like to track how this quantity itself evolves in a meaningful way.
 The hidden state dynamics can be envisioned as a large vector field, conditioned on the particular input you give the model.

-Fig 1 Schematic of heirarchy of views attainable by different reductions of the full hidden-state NTK operator (or related operators).
+Fig 4 Schematic of heirarchy of views attainable by different reductions of the full hidden-state NTO operator (or related operators).

 Reduced Views A simple way to work with this complex operator is to reduce it into simpler "views".
 The operator itself informs how gradient updates to the hidden state are structured over time, batch inputs and hidden units, which is a ton of information.
 Sometimes, we would like to know in what subspaces the updates will reside, on average, without consider time or batches.
 Or, as another example, we want to consider where most of the updates will be concentrated as a signal over time and batches, without thinking about the individual hidden units.